-Note: In those cases where there is no "identified water quality issue", the report needs to include some discussion of water quality.
-The discussion should include an overview of the watershed characteristics, results from the latest TCEQ Water Quality Integrated Report, and the descriptive statistics (e.g., percentiles) to show how they compare to other similar water bodies in the area.
+Note: In cases where there is no identified water quality issue, the report needs to include some discussion of water quality.
+The discussion should include an overview of the watershed characteristics, results from the latest IR, and the descriptive statistics (e.g., percentiles) to show how they compare to other similar water bodies in the area.

-Next, for identified water quality issues, a description of the findings from a data analysis is needed to lay the groundwork for understanding the status of water quality.
+Next, for identified water quality issues, a description of the findings from data analysis is needed to lay the groundwork for understanding the status of water quality.
 This will be a discussion based on the data analysis (see Exhibit 5E for the data analysis steps) conducted to determine if any trends exist, and how other corollary factors, such as flow or another parameter, are influencing water quality conditions.